cballejo/basic_cancer_report/README.md

-# Quick Cancer Report - Starting from a raw database
+# Quick Cancer Report starting from a raw database
 Workflow model for basic cancer reports - Population Cancer Registry of Gral.
 Pueyrredon